hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 Export customers from HotWax Commerce

-1. A scheduled job in HotWax Commerce operates at defined intervals to generate a CSV file comprising customers who have not been synchronized to NetSuite.
+1. A scheduled job within HotWax Commerce Integration Platform operates at defined intervals to generate a CSV file comprising customers who have not been synchronized to NetSuite.
 This job can be configured to run at regular intervals, typically set at an hourly frequency.
-Customers who haven't been synchronized within the last hour are included in this CSV file for synchronization with NetSuite.
+Customers who haven't been synchronized within the last hour are included in this CSV file and placed at an SFTP location for synchronization with NetSuite.

 {% hint style="info" %}
 **HotWax Internals**